rashti-alireza/Cpi/README.md

 `$ python Cpi.py quick.example`

-For a complete example, please read file tutorial.txt Then, to convert the equations in tutorial.math to C code, issue the following command:
+For a complete example, please read `tutorial.math` file.
+Then, to convert the equations in `tutorial.math` to C code, issue the following command:

 `$ python Cpi.py tutorial.math`